HunterAPI/EpikAPI/README.md

 EpikAPI.Prefix = ";" -- prefix

- -- EpikAPI.Commands contains all commands and their aliases as commands in a table for CommandName in pairs(EpikAPI.Commands) do
+ -- EpikAPI.Commands contains all commands and their aliases as commands in a table for CommandName in next, EpikAPI.Commands do
 	print(CommandName)
 end